streamingfast/substreams/docs/concepts-and-fundamentals/modules.md

 Store modules are used for aggregation of values and to temporarily persist state that exists across a block.
 Stores should not be used for temporary, free-form data persistence.
 Unbounded stores are discouraged; meaning they shouldn't be used as an infinite bucket to dump data into.

-A few notable facts and use cases for working store modules include:
+Notable facts and use cases for working store modules include:

 - Stores should only be used when reading data from another downstream Substreams module.
 - Stores cannot be outputted as a stream, except in development mode.